those who use the collections are asked to inform the staff of the

 J. Samuel.
 Permissible Dose: A History of Radiation Protection

 in the Twentieth Century.
-Berkeley & Los Angeles: University
+Berkeley and Los Angeles: University

 of California Press, 2000.

 "Nuclear Power and Nonproliferation: The Controversy over Nuclear